bosbec/mobileresponseDocs/services/api2sms.md

-For a more in-depth look at the Bosbec APIs and how the API requests works, please see [Getting started: API Requests](https://help.bosbec.io/Getting+started_API-requests.pdf)
+For a more in-depth look at the Bosbec APIs and how the API requests works, please see <a href="https://help.bosbec.io/Getting+started_API-requests.pdf" target="_blank">Getting started: API Requests</a>